bpowers/BrowserFS/src/DOCS.md

 ### What Backend(s) to Use?

 Before you can use BrowserFS, you must initialize it with a single root file system backend.
 Think of each backend as a "storage device".
-It can be read-only (a zip file or an ISO), read-write (browser-local IndexedDB storage), and it can even be cloud storage (Dropbox).
+It can be read-only (a zip file or an ISO) or read-write (browser-local IndexedDB storage).

 If you need to use multiple "storage devices", you can use the `MountableFileSystem` backend to "mount" backends at different locations in the directory hierarchy.